CSCfi/csc-user-guide/GETTING_STARTED.md

  cd csc-user-guide
  ```

-You should now be ready to follow the instructions on previewing your work [Locally using the MkDocs tool](FAQ.md#locally-using-the-mkdocs-tool).
+You should now be ready to follow the instructions on previewing your work [Locally using the MkDocs tool](FAQ.md#locally-using-the-mkdocs-tool) and other such documentation found at the root of this repository.

-## Uninstallation
+### Uninstallation

 Run the corresponding executable to uninstall Conda or Git for Windows: